-This easy Pasta Salad recipe is full of fresh, colorful and flavorful ingredients all tossed in a homemade Italian dressing.
+This easy homemade Pasta Salad recipe is full of fresh, colorful and flavorful ingredients all tossed in a homemade Italian dressing.
 It takes just a few minutes to make this homemade pasta salad.
 It's always a hit and tastes even better when made the night before.

 Easy Pasta Salad Recipe

 It just doesn’t feel like summer every year until I’ve made this easy-peasy Italian Pasta Salad recipe.
 It’s packed full of perfectly cooked rotini pasta, fresh veggies and Italian ingredients like cherry tomatoes, cucumbers, olives, parsley, salami and mozzarella cheese.
 Everything is doused in our homemade Italian dressing and left to chill in the fridge while the flavors mingle.

 This cold pasta salad side dish is perfect for bringing to any summer party, BBQ or potluck because it’s quick, easy, can be made the night before, and everyone loves it.
 If you want to add even more ingredients, pepperoncini and diced bell peppers would taste great.
 Otherwise, feel free to omit or swap any of the ingredients you’d like.

 Ingredients in This Spiral Pasta Salad Recipe